GeluHUN/mb2-bannerlord-mods/README.md

-# Mount &amp; Blade II Bannerlord Mods
+# Mount & Blade II Bannerlord Mods

 ## Extension mod

-This mod is a collection of features imporving Mount &amp; Blade II Bannerlord.
+This mod is a collection of features improving Mount & Blade II Bannerlord.

 It includes:
 * Changes to battles
 * Changes to campaign and player experience
 * Changes to the game sandbox